brendanmetzger/better/README.md

 better
 ======

-*this is temporarily abondoned, but the idea came to fruition came true some time ago at the computer internet website representing the [Sound Opinions](http://soundopinions.org) radio show*
+*this is temporarily abandoned, but the idea came to fruition came true some time ago at the computer internet website representing the [Sound Opinions](http://soundopinions.org) radio show*

 ## Proposed Solutions for "text" database